otdavies/Rapid/README.md

 -   `path` (string, required): The absolute path to the project directory.
 -   `search_string` (string, required): The string to search for.
 -   `extensions` (array of strings, optional): A list of file extensions to search in.
+-   `max_depth` (integer, optional): Maximum depth to scan directories.
+Default is 6.
+-   `max_files` (integer, optional): Maximum number of files to process.
+Default is 1000.
 -   `context_lines` (integer, optional): The number of context lines to include around each match.
 Default is 2.
 -   `timeout` (integer, optional): Timeout in seconds for the operation.
 Default is 60.
 -   `debug` (boolean, optional): Whether to include the debug log in the output.
 Defaults to false.